AmineSeb/cafeteria-1/README.md

 ## Design patterns
 - MVC: Because it goes best with the layered architecture.
 - Singleton: To have one instance of the DAO.

+## Functional Rquirements :
+- Users should be able to make orders.
+- Users should be able to know how much is their total
+- The cafeteria Staff should get notified when an order arives and decide either to decline it or accept it.

+## Non Functional Requirements:
+- The system should be easy to use.
+- The response of the cafeteria staff should get to the users in no time.
+- The System should keep trace of the history of orders.